ocielliottc/elite_orm/README.md

 This class extends `DBMember` and expects a `List<T>` as the value parameter, where T is `int`, `double`, or `String`.
 The value going to and coming from the database is a jSON string.

 #### ListDBMember
-This class extends `DBMember` and has parameters for construction that are different from DBMember.
-The first parameter is a function that will create an object of type T, where T is the template type and must extend `Serializable`.
+This class extends `PrimativeListDBMember` and has parameters for construction that are different from DBMember.
+The first parameter is a function that can create an object of type T, where T is the template type and must extend `Serializable`.
 The next two parameters are the name/value pair, where value is a List<T>.
 The last, optional, parameter is a boolean that indicates if it is to be used as part of a composite primary key.
 The value going to and coming from the database is a jSON string.

 #### ObjectDBMember
 This class extends `DBMember` and has parameters for construction that are different from DBMember.
-The first parameter is a function that will create an object of type T, where T is the template type and must extend `Serializable`.
+The first parameter is a function that can create an object of type T, where T is the template type and must extend `Serializable`.
 The next two parameters are the name/value pair, where value is of type T.  The last, optional, parameter is a boolean that indicates if it is to be used as part of a composite primary key.
 The value going to and coming from the database is a jSON string.

 ### The Bloc class

 The `Bloc` is the interface with which you interact with the database.
 Any exceptions thrown by the underlying database implementation are allowed to propagate out of these class methods.

-Construction of a `Bloc` requires the construction of a `Dao`, which requires instance of the model class to which this `Bloc` is tied.
+Construction of a `Bloc` requires an instance of the model class to which this `Bloc` is tied and a database provider, which can be taken word-for-word from the [Creating a DatabaseProvider](#creating-a-databaseprovider) section.

 ```dart
 import 'package:elite_orm/elite_orm.dart';